nodesource/nsolid-kubernetes/README.md

 ### Cloud

-If deployed to a cloud (AWS or GCP) please make sure to make the necessary adjustments to `conf/nsolid.cloud.yml`
+If deployed to a cloud (AWS, Azure, GCP) please make sure to make the necessary adjustments to `conf/nsolid.cloud.yml`

 ```bash
 kubectl apply -f conf/nsolid.cloud.yml